JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/creating_theme_project.md

 Theme plugin project [created with the new project wizard](#create-theme) contains a single theme description file by default.
 In case a plugin needs to provide multiple themes (e.g., dark and light variants), it is possible to add them with the dedicated action.

-Additional plugin themes can be added using the DevKit Theme Wizard, which is a part of the <control>Plugin DevKit</control> plugin.
+Additional plugin themes can be added using the DevKit Theme Wizard, which is a part of the _Plugin DevKit_ plugin.
 The wizard can be used for both DevKit-based and Gradle-based plugins.

 <procedure title="Add Theme" id="add-theme">